The missing institution of the Internet

 #Implications

 Plenty can still go wrong.
 Regulatory uncertainty, operational risk and rough user experience all constrain adoption.
 Scaling throughput without giving up decentralization remains an open engineering problem.
-Software vulnerabilities and governance failures have already caused real losses and will cause more.
+Software vulnerabilities and governance failures have already cost real money.
+In 2016 a bug in The DAO drained about $60 million of ether and split the community into Ethereum and Ethereum Classic over whether to claw it back.
+Cross-chain bridges have fared worse: the Ronin bridge lost about $625 million to North Korea’s Lazarus group in March 2022.
+More is coming.

 #Artificial Intelligence and Coordination